- Teacher Guide

 - Grading Rubric

 Biofuels are a potential replacement for fossil fuels.
-Biofuels, like fossil fuels, are made from the tissues of plants.
+Biofuels, like some fossil fuels, are made from the tissues of plants.
 The big difference is they are made from plants that are alive and growing today.
 Biofuels are renewable, meaning we can produce them as quickly as we use them up.
 At the Great Lakes Bioenergy Research Center sites in Wisconsin and Michigan, scientists and engineers are attempting to figure out which plants make the best biofuels.
-Plants that grow bigger and faster make more tissues that can be used to produce more biofuel.
+Plants that grow bigger and faster make more tissue, which is called biomass.
+The more biomass produced, the more biofuels.

 Gregg is a scientist who wants to find out how much plant tissue, called biomass, can be harvested from different crops like corn, grasses, weeds, and trees.
 Gregg is interested in maximizing how much biomass we can produce while also not harming the environment.
 Each plant species comes with a tradeoff – some may be good at growing big, but need lots of inputs like fertilizer and pesticide.
 Corn is an annual, meaning it only lives for one year.
 Corn is one of the best crops for producing a lot of biomass.
 However, farmers must add a lot of chemical fertilizers and pesticides to their fields to plant corn every year.
 These chemicals harm the environment and cost farmers money.
 Other plants harvested for biofuels, like switchgrass, prairie species, poplar trees, and Miscanthus grass are perennials.
 Perennials grow back year after year without replanting.
 Perennials require much less chemical fertilizers and pesticides to grow.
 If perennials can produce high levels of biomass with low levels of soil nutrients, perhaps a perennial crop could replace corn as the best biofuel crop.